google/sedpack/README.md

 ### Tutorial

 Tutorials available in the docs/tutorials/ directory.
+For a "hello world" see `docs/tutorials/quick_start/mnist_save.py` and `docs/tutorials/quick_start/mnist_save.py`.

 ## Disclaimer